VectorInstitute/ai-deployment-bootcamp/reference_implementations/gcp/step4/README.md

 terraform apply
 ```

 It will output the public ip address and also the SSH command.

 # FastAPI

-To check the system logs, from inside the machine run:
+To check the system logs, ssh into the machine and run:
 ```shell
 tail -f /var/log/syslog
 ```